Contact Us Today (424) 372-3112

 False accusation

-There are defendant's charged with rape who were falsely accused and wrongfully arrested.
-Perhaps the alleged victim made false allegations due to jealously, revenge, or anger.
+There are defendants charged with rape who were falsely accused and wrongfully arrested.
+Perhaps the alleged victim made false allegations due to jealousy, revenge, or anger.

 Criminal Defense Lawyer for California Rape Charges